surfliner/surfliner-mirror/starlight/README.md

 1. `./bin/docker-teardown.sh -h` for options
 1. `./bin/docker-teardown.sh -e test`  to teardown containers
 1. `./bin/docker-teardown.sh -e test -v` to teardown containers AND volumes

-### Use database authentication instead of Shibboleth
-If you want to use spotlight's built-in database authentication instead of Shibboleth, either for local development or on a server, set an environment
-variable: `DATABASE_AUTH=true`

 ### Set up a local admin account
 1. Self-register in the web ui